Writer’s Hat – New Upgrade – Available in Apple Store and Google Play

-Now with the ability to edit word lists!
+Now with the ability to edit word lists – simply export lists to Dropbox, make changes and import!

 The Writer’s Hat is my first app for iPhones and iPads.
 For me this has been a really exciting journey!
 This app is aimed at educators and classrooms although it could easily used for family fun, camp activities and party games.